 Though it might not be a flashy countertop accessory, the Premier 552029 is a solid and reliable soap dispenser for everyday use.

-Let's get the obvious out of the way: The Premier 552029 won't be winning any style awards anytime soon.
-It's a plain, functional soap dispenser without a gravity-defying design or amazing array of attachments.
-It does come in three different finishes, including chrome, brushed nickel and oil-rubbed bronze, but that's about it in terms of style.
+Let's be real, the Premier 552029 won't be winning any style awards anytime soon.
+It's a plain, functional soap dispenser without a gravity-defying design or an amazing array of attachments.
+It does come in three different finishes, including chrome, brushed nickel, and oil-rubbed bronze, but that's about it with regards style.

 Where the Premier 552029 excels is functionality.
 It's the kind of soap dispenser that will never give you trouble once it's installed, even in a high-demand household with lots of kids and crazy mornings.

-Here are a few of the perks that you'll enjoy:
+Here are some of the perks that you'll enjoy:

 - It offers a self-priming pump that everyone in your family will be able to operate, even your little ones.